feature-engine/feature_engine/docs/discretisers/EqualFrequencyDiscretiser.rst

 EqualFrequencyDiscretiser
 =========================
 The EqualFrequencyDiscretiser() sorts the variable values into contiguous intervals of equal proportion of observations.
-The limits of the intervald are calculated according to the quantiles.
+The limits of the intervals are calculated according to the quantiles.
 The number of intervals or quantiles should be determined by the user.
 The transformer can return the variable as numeric or object (default = numeric).